 Above the ottoman, a 17-inch touchscreen monitor is in front of the seat.
 It can be released by pressing a button located under the working table.
 The inflight entertainment can be controlled using the touchscreen or a dedicated control unit.
 The Panasonic inflight entertainment features an impressive catalog of 120 movies, 150 TV shows, and more than 350 audio selections.

-Wi-Fi was available for purchase once on board the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or a duration of flight pass for $19 USD.
-I found the Wi-Fi speed was ok, but it was not complimentary, even for passengers in the premium cabins.
+Wi-Fi was available for purchase once on board the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or duration of flight pass for $19 USD.
+I found the Wi-Fi speed was okay, but it was not complimentary, even for passengers in the premium cabins.

 Is AA First Class much better than AA B77W Business Class?